Jake with out his glasses! Jake with his Irlen lenses glasses!

 Strike two and three for the doctor, he was out.
 I was never going back.
 I made my husband call and let the office know.

-During this time I do research.
+During this time when he is ill I do research.
 I wonder if he has cancer, Lyme disease, Lupus, a neurological disorder, and many other things that my research leads me to.
 I'm frustrated.
 I feel alone.
 It feels like others think that I'm crazy.

 Through prayer, observing Jake's symptoms and research, I came to a conclusion that something was happening to over stimulate his brain and when that happened it would get ill and shut him down until it could recharge back to normal.
 That was my best theory.
 Florescent lights were the biggest culprit.
 They have a fast flash rate that would stimulate the optical nerve that would then stimulate the neurons in the brain.
 It made sense to me that the over stimulation would make him sick, and give him a headache, and cause his body to be fatigued.
 He would get very hungry during these episodes and be very tired.
 It seemed that the body craving food and rest, would mean that it was trying to regain energy to be back to normal again.